 © Uwe Völkner, Fotoagentur FOX

-The goal of the field of activity is to provide science-based answers to questions relating to the humane interaction with new technology, such as lightweight robots and other partially autonomous assistance systems.
-The next step is to publish the results and to use them in the scope of the policy consultation and the standardisation.
+The goal of the field of activity is to provide science-based answers to questions relating to humane interaction with new technology, such as lightweight robots and other partially autonomous assistance systems.
+The next step is to publish the results and to use them in the scope of policy consultation and standardisation.